thiefuniverse/ORM_MYSQL/README.md

 ```

 ## 3  welcome to improve it~ ##
 :laughing: Some other funtions in mysql are not implemented (like null value, multiple tables operations and etc....:laughing:).Hope that you can improve it if you like it.
-I also believe my comment can help you understand these codes.
-If you have questions you can [create a issue](https://github.com/thiefuniverse/ORM_MYSQL/issues).
+I also believe my comment can help you understand these codes.If you have questions you can [create a issue](https://github.com/thiefuniverse/ORM_MYSQL/issues).